Preparing for auditions

 If you are sick on the day of your audition please contact our Admissions team immediately to let us know.

-The February auditions in London are only for a very small number of candidates: mostly those who were prevented from attending the main auditions due to unforeseen circumstances, eg illness.
-Some late applications may also be considered if places remain.
+The February auditions in London are only for a very small number of candidates: mostly those who were prevented from attending the main auditions due to unforeseen circumstances, e.g. illness.

 Some faculties may not hold February auditions if their courses are full, and the majority of scholarship funding will already have been allocated before February.